microsoft/pai/prometheus/doc/alert-manager.md

 # Muting firing alert

-OpenPai leverage [amtool](https://github.com/prometheus/alertmanager#amtool) to interactive with alert manager.
+OpenPAI leverage [amtool](https://github.com/prometheus/alertmanager#amtool) to interactive with alert manager.
 If you're using [dev-box](../../pai-management/doc/cluster-bootup.md#c-step-0) to do cluster management, the amtool might has already been installed for you, you can try to execute `amtool` in your shell to test.
 If it hasn't been installed, please install it using method provided by amtool [README](https://github.com/prometheus/alertmanager#install-1).

-To ease configuration, OpenPai provides a script that generate amtool config file for you, you can use
+To ease configuration, OpenPAI provides a script that generate amtool config file for you, you can use

 ```
 python utilities/gen-amtool-config.py -p /cluster-configuration